-Anxiety associated with depression is responsive to Alprazolam tablets.
+Anxiety associated with depression is responsive to Alprazolam.

-Alprazolam tablets are also indicated for the treatment of panic disorder, with or without agoraphobia.
+Alprazolam is also indicated for the treatment of panic disorder, with or without agoraphobia.

 Studies supporting this claim were conducted in patients whose diagnoses corresponded closely to the DSM-III-R/IV criteria for panic disorder (see CLINICAL STUDIES).

-Alprazolam tablets are contraindicated in patients with known sensitivity to this drug or other benzodiazepines.
-Alprazolam tablets may be used in patients with open angle glaucoma who are receiving appropriate therapy, but is contraindicated in patients with acute narrow angle glaucoma.
+Alprazolam Tablets are contraindicated in patients with known sensitivity to this drug or other benzodiazepines.
+Alprazolam may be used in patients with open angle glaucoma who are receiving appropriate therapy, but is contraindicated in patients with acute narrow angle glaucoma.

-Alprazolam tablets are contraindicated with ketoconazole and itraconazole, since these medications significantly impair the oxidative metabolism mediated by cytochrome P450 3A (CYP3A) (see WARNINGS and PRECAUTIONS-Drug Interactions).
+Alprazolam is contraindicated with ketoconazole and itraconazole, since these medications significantly impair the oxidative metabolism mediated by cytochrome P450 3A (CYP3A) (see WARNINGS and PRECAUTIONS–Drug Interactions).

 Dependence and Withdrawal Reactions, Including Seizures